shk1993/kbeznak-parmatonic/README.md

 kbeznak parmatonic.mat
 kbeznak parmatonic.data

+It seems that google tends to make this page obsolete if I don't update it frequesntly enough!
+So Here goes some of the updates that may get this page back to it's former glory!

 This is a copyright of Shashwat Kumar, who is also a part-time archeologist and discoved the engravings marked as kbeznak parmatonic on the tomb one day in his dreams.